exercism/configlet/README.md

 Every exercise on a track must have a `.meta/config.json` file.
 For a Practice Exercise that originates from the `problem-specifications` repository, this file should contain the `blurb`, `source` and `source_url` key/value pairs that exist in the corresponding upstream `metadata.toml` file.

-To check every Practice Exercise for available metadata updates (exiting with a non-zero exit code if at least one update is available):
+To check every Practice Exercise for available metadata updates (exiting with a nonzero exit code if at least one update is available):

 ```shell
 configlet sync --metadata